knative/docs/docs/admin/eventing/broker-configuration.md

       namespace: knative-eventing
 ```

-Now every Broker created in the cluster that does not have a `spec.config` will be configured to use the `kafka-channel` ConfigMap.
+The change in the example above would cause any new Broker that does specify a `spec.config` to inherit from the settings defined in the `kafka-channel` ConfigMap.

 For more information about creating a `kafka-channel` ConfigMap to use with your Broker, see the [Kafka Channel ConfigMap](../kafka-channel-configuration/#create-a-kafka-channel-configmap) documentation.